aspose-total-cloud/Aspose.Total-Products/total/en/nodejs/conversion/potm-to-svg/_index.md

 ---title: Convert PowerPoint to SVG, POTM to SVG FREE Converter or Nodejs SDKdescription: Free Conversion of POTM to SVG by using Nodejs Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---